Hong Kong democracy street battles rage on despite imminent talks

 "These illegal acts are undermining the rule of law, undermining (what) Hong Kong has been relying on to succeed," said Police Commissioner Andy Tsang.
 He added his force had been "extremely tolerant" but had failed to prevent the demonstrations becoming more "radical or violent".

-Chinese and Hong Kong leaders are refusing to give in to any protesters' demands, while the movement has so far been galvanized, rather than cowed, by the use of police force.
+Chinese and Hong Kong leaders are refusing to give in to any protesters' demands, while the movement has so far been galvanised, rather than cowed, by the use of police force.

 The protesters, led by a restive generation of students, have been demanding China's Communist Party rulers live up to constitutional promises to grant full democracy to the former British colony which returned to Chinese rule in 1997.